Melissodes bimatris

 | Clypeal hairs | Only pale hairs present. | Only dark hairs present. | |

-| Vertex hairs | Mostly pale hairs present. | the majority of the hairs are pale, often extending downward in the genal areas creating an entirely dark head. | |
+| Vertex hairs | Mostly pale hairs present. | The majority of the hairs are dark, often extending downward in the genal areas creating an entirely dark head. | |

 | Thoracic hairs | The thoracic hairs are mostly white to very pale ochraceous in the lateral as well as the posterior areas, becoming fairly rufescent to pale ochraceous in the dorsal areas. | The thoracic hairs are mostly white to very pale ochraceous in the upper lateral areas (dark in the lower lateral areas), becoming fairly rufescent to pale ochraceous in the dorsal areas. | The thoracic hairs are completely black to dark brown except as follows: the dorsal thoracic areas apart from the tegulae, anterior mesoscutal surface, and propodeum, which are pale rufescent to pale ochraceous (no dark thoracic patches). |